jalombar/starsmasher/documentation/installation.md

 ```
 Placing this command in ~/.bashrc or the equivalent would help so that it wouldn't have to be executed by hand in every terminal session that uses SPLASH.

-We wish to the user a good use of StarSmasher!
+We wish you happy times smashing stars!